POSITION IDENTIFICATION

 CLASSIFICATION Exempt

-IMMEDIATE SUPERVISOR Dean, College of Business Administration (COBA)
+IMMEDIATE SUPERVISOR Associate Dean, College of Business (COB)

 GENERAL FUNCTION

-The Director of Business Advisement Center is responsible for planning, organizing, and directing the operations of the College of Business Administration Advisement Center which provides the essential student services of academic advisement, course enrollment, and degree program check to students majoring in Business Administration or related academic disciplines.
-The Director of Business Advisement Center enforces admission requirements for all applicants to the College of Business Administration, maintains all academic records on current undergraduate students as well as graduates of the College, and serves as a member of the College's Association to Advance Collegiate Schools of Business-International (AACSB International) Accreditation Maintenance Committee and as an Ex-officio member of the College's Academic Appeals Committee.
+The Director of the Business Advisement Center (BAC) is responsible for planning, organizing, and directing the operations of the BAC which provides the essential student services of academic advisement, course enrollment, and degree program checks to undergraduate COB students.
+The Director of the BAC enforces admission requirements for all applicants to COB programs, ensures all academic records for COB undergraduate students are maintained in the online advising note system, and serves as a member of the College Leadership Team and an Ex-officio member of the College's Academic Appeals Committee.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An MBA is required, with a Bachelor’s degree in business administration or a related business discipline.
+Education: An MBA or related graduate business degree is required along with a Bachelor’s degree in a business-related discipline.

-Skills: Management skills, including the ability to organize, plan, and supervise as well as manage conflict situations, are required.
+Skills: Management skills, including the ability to organize, plan, motivate and supervise as well as manage and de-escalate conflict, are required.
 Strong oral and written communications skills are required.
 Excellent interpersonal skills are required.
-Computer literacy including word processing and database management are required.
+Computer literacy including word processing, spreadsheets, and database management are required.

 Other: Scope of the position requires occasional weekend and evening work, particularly during scheduled advisement/registration periods.